Zimbabwe's political drama: What just happened? A timeline

 Nov.
 18: The bulk of the capital's roughly 1.6 million people pour into the streets in an anti-Mugabe demonstration that even days ago would have brought a police crackdown.

 Nov.
-19: The ruling party Central Committee expels Mugabe as party leader and tells him to step aside as president by noon Monday or face impeachment.
+19: The ruling party Central Committee expels Mugabe as party leader and tells him to step aside or face impeachment.
 In a speech on national television, he does not announce his resignation as expected.

 Nov.
-20: More protests are vowed as some Zimbabweans question the military's position.
+20: The ruling party's Central Committee says it will begin impeachment proceedings.
+The military says Mugabe and Mnangagwa have made contact and the fired deputy will return to Zimbabwe "shortly."

+Nov.
+21: Mnangagwa calls on Mugabe to heed the will of Zimbabwe's people and resign immediately, while the ruling party begins impeachment proceedings.

 Comments